paolochmprojects/odoo-docker/README.md

 # Odoo with docker

-For deploy on server follow the instructions.
+:no_entry_sign: For deploy on server follow the instructions. for default password db is insecure.

+For development clone and run docker compose, then clone your repo in ./addons.